 All applications for the course should be submitted via UCAS at www.ucas.com.
 The institution code for the Harper and Keele Veterinary School is H25 and the course code is D100.
 The application deadline for the course is 15th October 2019.
 Any applications received after this date will be dealt with subject to places being available.
-Applicants should ensure that their application is completed in full and supplementary information relating to their work experience is also provided by that deadline (a work experience form will be available to download from 1 September 2019 for applicants to complete and send directly to the Admissions Office - please check back then).
+Applicants should ensure that their application is completed in full and supplementary information relating to their work experience is also provided by that deadline (a Vocational Experience Record is available to download, which must be completed and sent directly to the Admissions Office ).